Grant of Probate

 When will I definitely need a grant of probate ?

-You will always require probate in the following circumstances :-
+You will need probate in the following circumstances :-

-- To make a legal claim on behalf of an interest
+- To make a legal claim on behalf of an estate

 - To sell a property in the name of the deceased